-GAINESVILLE, Texas — Independence Day falls on a Saturday in 2026, which means a full holiday weekend to work with.
+GAINESVILLE, Texas — Independence Day falls on a Saturday in 2026, and America turns 250 — which means a full holiday weekend to work with.
 Here's where to find fireworks, family activities, and a good lake day across Cooke County and the surrounding region.

-Burn ban note: Texas fireworks regulations prohibit consumer fireworks within city limits and on Corps of Engineers property regardless of burn ban status.
+Burn ban note: Texas fireworks regulations prohibit consumer fireworks within city limits regardless of burn ban status.
 Cooke County burn bans can also restrict private fireworks use — check current status at our burn ban page before you buy.

 Saint Jo: Boggess Park Celebration

-Saint Jo, about 20 miles west of Gainesville on U.S. 82, hosts a community Fourth of July celebration at Boggess Park (503 E. Boggess St.) with fireworks after dark.
+Saint Jo, about 20 miles west of Gainesville on U.S. 82, hosts a community Fourth of July celebration at Boggess Park (503 E. Boggess St.) with fireworks after dark on July 4.
 It's the kind of small-town patriotic gathering that's increasingly rare — open fields, lawn chairs, neighbors catching up.
 Saint Jo's population hovers around 1,000, which means the crowd is manageable and the atmosphere is genuinely local.

 Drive time from Gainesville: about 25 minutes on U.S. 82 West.